 Brad Ritter and his wife Laura have 18 year-old triplets: Amanda, Adam, and Aaron.
-Brad, who is a fifth generation farmer, farms 1,000 acres of corn, soybeans, and vegetables (limas, peas, blackeyes) with this son Adam.
+Brad, who is a fourth generation farmer, farms 1,000 acres of corn, soybeans, and vegetables (limas, peas, blackeyes) with this son Adam.
 His daughter Amanda, a pre-vet student, attends the University of Delaware, and his second son Aaron is currently undecided in his life path.
 Laura and Brad also own a self-storage facility and billboards, which Brad says keeps them “very busy.”

 Brad uses either strip till, minimum till, or no-till on all of his family’s acreage.
 He also plants cover crops on every acre, usually sticking to radish blends.
 “We were first in the area to try radish back in the early 2000s,” Brad told NACD.